 J. Charles “Chuck” Coughlin

-Career highlights include: development of a new stadium for the Fiesta Bowl and the Arizona Cardinals; extension of Maricopa County’s ½ cent sales tax for transportation; creation and funding of the Maricopa Integrated Health Care District; and passage of Proposition 100, the temporary one-cent sales tax increase passed by 64% of Arizona voters to stabilize the state’s budget in 2010.
-The firm also ensured the passage of a Mesa ballot proposition in support of a new Spring Training home for the Chicago Cubs.
+As the President of Highground, Inc., Coughlin has also managed hundreds of statewide and local elections, lobbied on behalf of numerous clients and played key roles in several public affairs campaigns including: the development of a new stadium for the Fiesta Bowl and the Arizona Cardinals; the extension of Maricopa County’s ½ cent sales tax for transportation; the creation and funding of the Maricopa Integrated Health Care District in Maricopa County; and ensured the passage of a Mesa ballot proposition in support of a new Spring Training home for the Chicago Cubs.

 Before founding HighGround, Coughlin was the Deputy Chief of Staff for Governor Fife Symington.
 He was responsible for day-to-day management and implementation of all media, legislative and community relations programs for the Administration.
 Prior to joining the Governor’s staff, Coughlin managed the Governor’s 1994 re-election campaign.
 The Governor won re-election with over 54% of the popular vote despite being down by a 28-point margin six weeks prior to Election Day.

 Prior to joining Symington, Coughlin was the Regional Government Relations Manager for Waste Management of North America (1992-94), Director of Public Policy and Legislative Affairs for Attorney General Grant Woods (1990-91), Senior Account Executive for Nelson/Ralston/Robb Communications (1988-90), Director of Government Relations for the Mesa Chamber of Commerce (1986-88), and Finance Director for McCain for Senate (1985-86).